epam/NGB/docs/test-cases/BLAST_Search/BLASTn/Search/Search_from_file(not_implemented).md

-# BLASTn search from file
+# BLASTn search from file - not implemented

 Test verifies
  - BLASTn search from file